You can expect a welcoming group of folks here!

 What is your music like?

-There is a mixture of ancient songs, traditional hymns, and modern praise music during the service.
+There is a mixture of classical compositions, traditional hymns, and modern praise music during the service.
 We have a choir and a praise team who assist in leading the worship music.
 We enjoy using both our organ and our piano during the services.

 Can I take Communion?